 Established as the National Liberal Club this grand building with period decor is now available to hire for private and corporate events.
 The Gladstone Library along with The Reading and Writing Rooms are the stand out spaces, perfect for a variety of events including gala dinners, weddings, corporate balls, conferences and receptions.
 Now annexed to 5-star hotel The Royal Horseguards, guests at One Whitehall are treated to culinary delights by a team of talented chefs.

-The remarkable Whitehall Suite is a mirror of the Gladstone library directly above it.
+In addition, the remarkable Whitehall Suite is a mirror of the Gladstone library directly above it.
 Built as the club's Billiards room, the walls still retain striking Faience tiles.
-The room can comfortably accommodate 240 people in theatre style; making it perfect for Christmas parties, product launches and receptions.
+The room can comfortably accommodate 240 people in theatre style; making it perfect for Christmas parties, conferences and receptions.
 Churchill's Bar, a secret space in One Whitehall, is a private and intimate venue that once watered the likes of H.H Asquith, Lloyd George and Churchill himself.
-Ideal for a pre dinner reception, corporate function or celebration, this is a little known space that's not to be missed.
+Ideal for a pre-dinner reception, corporate function or celebration, this little known space is not to be missed.
 The Meston Suite and River Room are ideal for more intimate functions with seating for up to 70.
-Floor to ceiling windows command an impressive view of the original Ministry of Defence or out across Victoria Embankment and the river, creating a space for private dining or smaller receptions.
+Floor to ceiling windows command an impressive view of the original Ministry of Defence or out across Victoria Embankment and the river.
+They are the perfect spaces for private dining or more intimate drinks receptions.

 During the blitz in World War II, the building sustained a direct hit by a Luftwaffe bomb causing considerable damage to the central staircase.
 The historic building continues to be used by politicians as a critical meeting place and was the needed venue for a prominent meeting last autumn between the Treasury and a number of British banks.